 Ex Parte Signatures

-For obtaining a Judge's signature on a document such as default orders, agreed orders (signed off by all parties), and emergency protection orders, documents for signature should be left with the Superior Court Clerk's office located on the second floor just outside of Courtroom 2.
+For obtaining a judge's signature on a document such as default orders, agreed orders (signed off by all parties), and emergency protection orders, documents for signature can be left with the Superior Court Clerk's office located on the second floor just outside of Courtroom 2.
 Documents are transmitted to the ex parte judge throughout the day for consideration and action.
 Contact the Clerk's Office for any process and applicable changes they may have to provide conformed documents.

 Documents signed by the Ex Parte Judge will be taken directly to the Superior Court Clerk.
 Conforming stamps are available in the Superior Court Clerk's office.

 Process for obtaining an Emergency Domestic Violence Protection Order

 Petitioners should file their petitions and related documents with the Clerk's office who will schedule them for appearance on the ex parte docket that day or the following court day.
 If your order is signed earlier than the appearance set, you will be notified and are not required to appear.

 Process for obtaining an Emergency Order (other than a Domestic Violence Protection Order)

 (Emergency, for purposes of this memo, is defined as a situation in which there exists a credible threat of imminent and irreparable harm to person, property, or a legal right.
 Service deadlines are not an emergency.)

 - Contact a judicial assistant via telephone.
 Provide information regarding the emergency, the time frames you are available to appear at Superior Court Administration, and a phone number where you can be contacted.
 A judge may request to review pleadings related to the case.